 Jayne Culloo, BS, MS, LMT - Jayne holds a Bachelor of Science degree in Education from the University of Dayton.
 She graduated from the Central Ohio School of Massage in 1994.
 In 2011, she earned a Master of Science degree in Human Movement from A.T.
 Still University.
 Jayne is a Licensed Massage Therapist and has earned her National Certification through MBLEX.
 In addition, Jayne has training in Craniosacral Therapy, Sports Massage, and NMT.
 She has more than 40 years of teaching experience with the last 27 years at massage schools in both Ohio and Texas.
 While in private practice as a massage therapist, her clients included Ballet Met dancers, Columbus Symphony musicians and various touring performers in both the theatre and arts.
-Jayne likes to incorporate real world experiences and humor in her Medical Massage Therapy classes to make learning more interesting and enjoyable.
-Jayne is the Medical Massage Therapy Program Coordinator and teaches sciences in the Medical Massage Therapy program and science and math in the RN program.
+Jayne likes to incorporate real world experiences and humor in her Medical Massage Therapy Program Coordinator and teaches sciences in the Medical Massage Therapy program and science and math in the RN program.